KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 ## Support

 From here, please have a look to [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki).
-You will easly find guides to all the Bandyer world!
+You will easily find guides to all the Bandyer world!

 To get basic support please submit an Issue.
 We will help you as soon as possible.